 The Salween River is a transboundary river supporting the livelihoods of more than ten million people across China, Myanmar (Burma), and Thailand.
 Known by many names--Gyalmo Ngulchu in the Tibetan region where it originates, Nu Jiang in Yunnan, Salawin in Thailand, Nam Khone in Myanmar’s (Burma) Shan State, and Thanlwin more generally throughout the country of Myanmar--the river represents a multifaceted resource of cultural, ecological, historical, and political values.

 My research on the Salween over the past 15 years began with my position working with TERRA, based in Bangkok, Thailand, on the magazine, Watershed: A People's Forum on Ecology.
 Since that time, I also wrote my doctoral dissertation Ecologies of Rule & Resistance on Salween water governance, and have been involved as researcher, PI, and collaborator of two significant CGIAR-WLE funded projects focused on water governance in the Salween River Basin.

-Recent publications resulting from that work include:
+Other recent publications resulting from that work include:

 V. Lamb.
 2018.
 Gender, Place & Culture 25 (10): 1-12.

 V. Lamb.
 2014.
 Political Geography, 40, pp.1-12.

 V. Lamb and Nga Dao.
 2017.
 Canadian Journal of Development Studies 38 (3): 395-413.

 V. Lamb.
 2016.
 Chapter in C. Johnson and R. Jones (eds).
 Placing the Border in Everyday Life.
 Ashgate.